 ARTICLE I: NAME AND OFFICES

-Section I: Name — The name of the organization shall be THE ALEXANDRIA SPORTSMAN’S CLUB (hereinafter referred to as the Club) with the name being written in proper sequence with no deviations.
+Section I: Name — The name of the organization shall be THE ALEXANDRIA SPORTSMAN’S CLUB (hereinafter referred to as ASC) with the name being written in proper sequence with no deviations.
+ASC is a 501(c)(3) nonprofit organization incorporated in the Commonwealth of Virginia run and managed by a Board of Governors (BOG).

-Section II: Offices — The principal office shall be in the City of Alexandria, State of Virginia.
-The corporation may have offices at such other places as the Board of Governors may from time to time determine or the business of the corporation may require.
+Section II: Offices — The principal office of ASC shall be in the City of Alexandria, Commonwealth of Virginia.
+ASC may have offices at such other places as the BOG may from time to time determine or the business of ASC may require.

 ARTICLE II: PURPOSE

-A. recognize and reward local high school athletes for excellence in sports and proficiency in the classroom.
+1) recognize and reward local high school athletes for excellence in sports and proficiency in the classroom;

-B. gather in the fellowship of others with interest in promoting the youth of Alexandria.
+2) gather in the fellowship of others with interest in promoting the youth of Alexandria;

-D. increase program awareness by disseminating information to Club members and to interested persons in the community.
+4) increase program awareness by disseminating information to ASC members and to interested persons in the community; and

-This Club is not organized and shall not be operated for pecuniary gain or profit.
-No part of the property of the Club and no part of its net earnings shall inure to the benefit of any private individual.
-This Club shall never be authorized to engage in a regular business of a kind ordinarily carried on for profit or in any other Club activity except in furtherance of the purposes stated above for which the Club is organized.
-The Club shall never engage in propaganda, attempt to influence legislation, or participate in any political campaign on behalf of any candidate for public office, nor shall any part of its property or any part of the income therefrom be devoted to such purpose.
+ASC is not organized and shall not be operated for monetary gain or profit.
+No part of the property of ASC and no part of its net earnings shall benefit any individual(s).
+ASC shall never be authorized to engage in a regular business of a kind ordinarily carried on for profit or in any other ASC activity except in furtherance of the purposes stated above for which ASC is organized.
+ASC shall never engage in propaganda, attempt to influence legislation, or participate in any political campaign on behalf of any candidate for public office, nor shall any part of its property or any part of its income be devoted to such purpose.

 ARTICLE III: MEMBERSHIP

-Section I: Any individual, minimum age 21, is eligible who supports the goals and purposes of The Alexandria Sportsman’s Club and is willing to pay the required annual dues and to abide by these bylaws.
-A member is in good standing after having completed an application form and paying the annual dues.
+Section I: Any individual, minimum age 21, who supports the goals and purposes of ASC, completes an application, pays the required annual dues, and abides by these bylaws will be a member in good standing.

-Section II: The Board of Governors has the right to refuse to accept the membership dues of any applicant for membership, or to refuse to accept the renewal dues of any existing member who has demonstrated by his or her statement or behavior that he or she is not supportive of the goals and ideals of The Alexandria Sportsman’s Club.
-Upon taking such action, the Board of Governors shall give written notice thereof to such member or applicant and return any money tendered as dues, whereupon that person shall no longer be considered a member.
+Section II: The Board of Governors (BOG) has the right to refuse to accept the membership dues of any applicant for membership, or to refuse to accept the renewal dues of any existing member who has demonstrated by his or her statement or behavior that he or she is not supportive of the goals and ideals of ASC.
+Upon taking such action, the BOG shall give written notice thereof to such member or applicant and return any money tendered as dues, whereupon that person shall no longer be considered a member.

-Section III: The membership year shall run from July 1 through June 30 annually.
-To obtain membership, all candidates must pay the annual membership dues and complete the application form required by the Club.
+Section III: The membership year shall run from January 1 through December 31 annually.
+To obtain membership, all candidates must pay the annual membership dues and complete the application form required by ASC.

-Section V: There shall be four classes of membership: Active, Retired, Life, and Honorary.
+Section V: There shall be two classes of membership: Active and Honorary.

-A. Active membership shall apply to all current members on the rolls of this Club not classified as Retired, Life, or Honorary.
-All new membership shall be of this class and shall be open to any person, minimum age 21, upon application to and approval by the Board of Governors.
-Effective January 1, 2015, the annual dues of an active member shall be $70, and there is no initiation fee for new members.
+A. Active membership shall apply to all current members on the rolls of ASC not classified as Honorary.
+All new membership shall be of this class and shall be open to any person, minimum age 21, upon application to and approval by the BOG.
+Effective January 1, 2020, the annual dues of an active individual membership shall be $70 and a family membership shall be $100.

 C. Life membership shall be by election only to that class by a majority of the members present at a duly constituted meeting of the general membership.
-To be eligible for Life membership, the member a) must have been an active member for at least ten years; and b) must have served as President of this Club and/or has been selected and received the annual Sportsman of the Year Award.
-Upon election to Life Membership, the member(s) so elected shall thereafter be entitled to all privileges of the Club without dues.
+To be eligible for Life membership, the member a) must have been an active member for at least ten years; and b) must have served as President of ASC and/or has been selected and received the annual Sportsman of the Year Award.
+Upon election to Life membership, the member(s) so elected shall thereafter be entitled to all privileges of ASC without dues.

-D. Honorary membership shall be granted by the Board of Governors by plurality vote at a meeting of the Board.
+D. Honorary membership shall be granted by the BOG by majority vote of those present at a meeting of the Board.

 ARTICLE IV: GOVERNANCE

-A. The Board of Governors shall be constituted by ten (10) elected members to the Board and all past presidents of the Club who are members of the Club in good standing.
-The Board of Governors may fill any vacancy or vacancies created by any increase in the number of governors.
-The governors shall be elected by the members by plurality vote at the annual meeting of members, and each governor shall be elected to hold office for one (1) year and until a successor shall have been duly chosen and qualified or until he/she shall have resigned or shall have been removed.
+A. The Board of Governors shall consist of five (5) ASC Officers, no fewer than five (5) and no more than ten (10) elected ASC members to the BOG, and all past presidents of ASC who are members in good standing.
+The BOG may fill any vacancy or vacancies created by any decrease in the number of Governors.
+The Governors shall be elected by majority vote of those present at ASC’s annual meeting either in person or by electronic vote.
+Only members in good standing who are verified as eligible may vote.
+Each Governor shall be elected to hold office for one (1) year until a prequalified successor shall have been duly chosen or until he/she shall have resigned or shall have been removed.

-- enable the continued legal existence of the Club
+1) enable the continued legal existence of ASC;

-- determine and monitor the Club’s programs and services
+5) determine and monitor ASC’s programs and services;

-- serve as a court of appeal for unresolved issues or complaints
+7) serve as a court of appeal for unresolved issues or complaints;

-- participate in the recruitment, selection, and development of Board members
+9) participate in the recruitment, selection, and development of BOG and ASC members.

-C. The governors may hold their meetings and keep their books of the corporation within or outside the State of Virginia.
+C. The BOG may hold their meetings and keep the books of the organization within or outside the Commonwealth of Virginia.

-E. The business and property of the corporation shall be conducted and managed by its Board of Governors, which may exercise all of the powers of the corporation, except as are by statue or by the charter or by these bylaws conferred upon or reserved to the members.
+E. The business and property of ASC shall be conducted and managed by the BOG, which may exercise all of the powers of the organization, except by statue, charter, or bylaws conferred upon and/or reserved to the members.

-F. At any special meeting of members duly called, of which notice has been duly given, any governor may, by vote of a majority of all of the members entitled to vote, be removed from office and another be appointed in the place of the person so removed, to serve for the remainder of his term.
+F. At any special meeting of members duly called, of which notice has been duly given, any Governor may, by vote of a majority of those present and who are entitled to vote, be removed from office and another be appointed in the place of the person so removed, to serve for the remainder of his/her term.

 Section II: Officers

-A. The officers of the corporation shall be chosen by the members at the annual meeting and shall be President, 1st Vice-President, 2nd Vice-President, a Secretary, and a Treasurer.
-The members may also choose additional vice-presidents, and one or more assistant treasurers, and one or more assistant secretaries.
+A. The Officers of the organization shall be chosen by the members at the annual meeting and shall be President, 1st Vice President, 2nd Vice President, Secretary, and Treasurer.
+The members also may choose additional vice presidents, and one or more assistant treasurers, and one or more assistant secretaries.

 B. The members may appoint such other officers and agents as it shall deem necessary, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the members.

-C. The officers of the corporation shall hold office for one (1) year and until their successors are chosen and qualify in their position.
-Any officer chosen or appointed by the members may be removed at any time by the affirmative vote of a majority of the members at a special meeting called for that purpose.
+C. The Officers of the organization shall hold office for one (1) year and until their successors are chosen and qualify in their position.
+Any officer chosen or appointed by the members may be removed at any time by the affirmative vote of a majority of the members present at a special meeting called for that purpose.

-D. In the event of a vacancy in the office of President, the 1st Vice-President shall succeed for the remainder of the term.
-A vacancy in any other office shall be filled by election of the membership, who, at the next regular meeting, shall nominate for the vacancy to be filled by majority vote at the then next regular meeting of the membership.
+D. In the event of a vacancy in the office of President, the 1st Vice President shall succeed for the remainder of the term.
+A vacancy in any other office shall be filled by election of the membership, who, at the next regular meeting, shall nominate for the vacancy to be filled by majority vote of the members present at the then next regular meeting of the membership.

 Section III: Duties of Officers